jean-michel-thoorens/FastForth-for-MSP430FRxxxx/README.md

     Beforehand, the preprocessor GEMA, by means of a \config\gema\target.pat file, will have translated the generic source file.f in a targeted source file.4th.
 This allows the assembler to use symbolic addresses for all peripheral registers without having to declare them in the embedded FORTH.
-    A set of .bat files in \MSP430-FORTH folder is furnished to do this automatically.
+    A set of .bat files in \MSP430-FORTH folder is furnished to do all this automatically.

-    The download, interpretation and compilation of a source_file.4th (without comments) is done at a throughput up to 40/80/120 kbytes/sec with a 8/16/24 MHz clock.
+    The download, interpretation and compilation of a source_file.4th (without comments) is done at a throughput of 40/80/120 kbytes/s with a 8/16/24 MHz clock and at maximum allowed baudrate.
-    Considering a ratio 4/1, that of the compiled code is 10/20/30 kbytes/sec.
+    Considering a ratio 5/1, that of the compiled code is 8/16/24 kbytes/s.

     After downloading of complementary words in \MSP430-FORTH\ANS_COMP.f, FastForth executes CORETEST.4th without errors which ensures its compatibility with the FORTH CORE ANS94 standard.

     Notice that FAST FORTH interprets lines up to 84 chars, only SPACE as delimiter, only CR+LF as End Of Line, and BACKSPACE.
-    And that the high limit of program memory is $FF80.
+    And that the high limit of FORTH program memory is $FF80.

     Finally, using the SCITE editor as IDE, all is ready to do everything from its "tools" menu.

 What is new ?
 -------------

+V300

+    -4 bytes.
+    The prompt "ok" becomes a compilation option.

+    Taking into account the digit separator '_' in ?NUMBER, to better see when typing binary words.
+        example: %1010100011000111 can be typed as well: %1010_1000_1100_0111

+    Corrected >NUMBER

+    Modified GetFreeHandle CloseHandle

+    Tested with BLE 5.0 terminal (a couple of BGX13P EVK) at 16MHz, 921600 bds + terminal 5 wires:
+        download throughput = 5 kbytes/s (and with errors when ECHO is ON), disappointing...
+        (Bluetooth 2.1 terminal with one RN42 works well).

+    RePeaTed instructions RRUX,RRCX,RLAX,ADDX,SUBX work fine!
+See TESTASMX.4TH

 V209